 75% of people prefer chat as their form of communication.

 6. Availability – can your team be available 24/7?

 Not only is chat preferred but customers expect businesses to be available 24/7.
 Chat can be an easy fix here, the biggest hurdle being the cost to have staff available 24/7.

-That’s where a chat bot or a managed solution (like SmartChat) can be very useful.
+That’s where a chatbot or a managed solution (like SmartChat) can be very useful.
 Each option comes with pros and cons.
-The right choice will depend on the business model, the products/services being sold and customer base.
+The right choice will depend on the business model, the products/services being sold and the customer base.

 Live chat is a perfect tool to keep your customers’ needs front and center, allowing them to engage in conversation whenever they choose, and get the answers they need when and how they want them.